jfdzar/jfdzar.github.io/about.md

 active: about
 ---

+## About Me

+## About Me

-Hi.
-I'm Juan Fernandez Arias.
-I am an electronics engineer in Munich (Germany).
+Hi!
+I'm Juan Fernandez Arias, an electronics engineer based in Munich, Germany.

-I have studied in Madrid (Universidad Politecnica de Madrid) and in Munich (Technische Universität München) where I got the double degree.

-I have spent most of my professioal career in the field of medical devices.
-I have experience in the hardware design of medical products, from the requirements phase, the implementation and debug to the certifications phase:

-- Requirements Specification
+I hold a double degree in Industrial Engineering (Electronics and Control Theory) from Universidad Politécnica de Madrid and the Technische Universität München.
+Since 2013, I’ve been developing cutting-edge medical devices, with a strong focus on hardware design — from requirements engineering through to certification and production.
+My experience includes:

-- Architecture and Detail Design
+- Requirements specification and hardware architecture
-- Schematics Design
+- Schematic and PCB design (with DFM/DFT in mind)
-- PCB Layout (DFM and DFT)
+- PCB bring-up and testing
-- PCBAs bring-up and testing
+- Coordination across hardware, software, and mechanical teams
-- Electrical Safety
+- Electrical and functional safety certification
-- ...

-I am also an IPC [Certified Interconnect Designer (CID)](https://www.ipc.org/ipc-designer-certification-program)
+- IPC Certified Interconnect Designer ([CID](https://www.ipc.org/ipc-designer-certification-program))

-Additionally I have some experience in the software development, as part of the embedded HW/SW Design.
-I have coded and debug microcontrollers in C/C++.
-I also got some experience with Labview and National Instruments Hardware (FPGA Boards).
-Both in the medical field as well.

-But most of my Software Skills come from my hobby time.
-I like to read and play with new and old technologies, I spend some of my free time with this kind of projects:
+Though primarily a hardware engineer, I’ve worked extensively on embedded systems, writing and debugging firmware in C/C++.

+In my free time, I dive into side projects blending hardware and software.
+I enjoy:

-- Programming Websites with [Jekyllrb :)](http://jekyllrb.com/) or Hugo
+- Building websites with [Jekyll](http://jekyllrb.com/) or Hugo
-- Trying to make my home smart with Homeassistant
-- Playing with Raspberry Pi
-- Automating Boring Stuff with Python
+- Automating tasks with Python
-- Analyzing Data with Python (Excel is old stuff)
-- Creating my sensors with Arduino, ESP8266, ESP32 and similar
+- Creating smart home setups with Home Assistant and Raspberry Pi
-- Repairing and Sanitizing Laptops for [Labdoo](https://www.labdoo.org/)
-- Defending Linux for Home Users as well (Stop using windows...)
-- ...and much more things

-This website is an attempt to document my work and serve as a portfolio, but at the same time being a logbook for me of things I did and I don't want to forget.

-The rest of the day I like to play football and (as you can see in the picture) ride my bikes.
+- Developing IoT projects with Arduino, ESP8266/ESP32
+- Contributing to [Labdoo](https://www.labdoo.org/) by repairing and sanitizing donated laptops
+- Advocating for Linux as a viable OS for everyday users
+- Playing with cutting-edge AI tools
+- Building and maintaining my own homelab

+Recently, I’ve developed a growing passion for personal finance and investing.
+I enjoy analyzing data, backtesting ideas, and exploring how technology can help democratize access to financial tools.
+This website is part portfolio, part personal lab — a place where I document what I build, learn, and discover along the way.

+I’m fluent in Spanish, English, and German, and speak conversational Italian.

+When I’m not tinkering or coding, you’ll probably find me playing football or cycling around the Bavarian countryside.